xavier10101/christianityorwarhammer40k/README.md

-# Pokémon or Big Data
+# Christianity or Warhammer 40K

-Is this a Pokémon or some kind of Big Data technology ?
+Is this from Christianity or Warhammer 40K?

 ## Why?